Skip to Main Content

 • Dark rose for 'femininity'.

-• There is a 5 stripe version (bottom right) that was created for easier replication.
+• A 5-stripe version was created for easier replication.

 Sources